 For example, if James Bond applies online and matches the email of a candidate named Harry Potter.
 Greenhouse can only choose one name to display, so the name belonging to the older profile will be removed and added to the Activity Feed for posterity.
 If they applied to different jobs, though, each one could have a separate source associated with each job.
 For fields that support many entries, like phone number or address, we will simply save everything in a big list and let you decide which one to use later.

 Cases Where Greenhouse Will Not Auto-Merge

 - A candidate or prospect is created by a third-party integration (like Entelo, Hired, or Connectifier).

-- Since we don't know how each and every third-party integration might be adding candidates and prospects to your account, any profiles created via the Candidate Ingestion API will not be evaluated by Auto-Merge.
+- Since we do not know how each and every third-party integration might be adding candidates and prospects to your account, any profiles created via the Candidate Ingestion API or Harvest API will not be evaluated by Auto-Merge.

 - Note: If you have given a Job Board API key to an integration partner, candidates they import could be merged automatically.
 This API works just like your job board, so we do not make a distinction between candidates they add and candidates who apply directly.
 This is an uncommon setup, but one we see every once in a while.
 You can see which API keys you've given out on the Configure > Dev Center > API Credential Management page.

 - A candidate or prospect matches a candidate or prospect who is on one or more confidential jobs.

 - Because many users might not know that a confidential job even exists, we don't want to risk merging the profiles automatically and giving users insights that they shouldn't have about the candidate or the others jobs he or she might be on.